-- The destination IP address in the transport IP header MUST be set to the IP address of the GRE tunnel endpoint in the network north of the Wi-Fi GW. - The source IP address in transport IP header MUST be set to the WAN IP address (Public IP) of Wi-Fi GW - The protocol type in transport IP header MUST be set to "GRE" (47) - The protocol type in GRE header MUST be set to "Transparent LAN Bridging" (0x6558)- - The Wi-Fi GW MAY insert 802.1q or 802.1ad VLAN tag corresponding to the SSID in the encapsulated (i.e., inner) 802.3 frame.
-The 802.1q or 802.1ad VLAN tag MAY be used to identify the SSID(s).
+- The destination IP address in the transport IP header MUST be set to the IP address of the GRE tunnel endpoint in the network north of the Wi-Fi GW. - For the Integrated Wi-Fi GW, the source IP address in transport IP header MUST be set to the WAN IP address (Public IP). - For the Stand-alone Wi-Fi GW, the source IP address MAY be set by a NAT entity in the connected external broadband access device (e.g., cable gateway). - The protocol type in transport IP header MUST be set to "GRE" (47). - The protocol type in GRE header MUST be set to "Transparent LAN Bridging" (0x6558). - The Wi-Fi GW MAY insert 802.1q or 802.1ad VLAN tag corresponding to the SSID in the encapsulated (i.e., inner) 802.3 frame.
+The 802.1q or 802.1ad VLAN tag MAY be used to identify the SSID(s). - The Wi-Fi GW MUST prevent user-to-user switching of frames within same SSIDs or across SSID.
+All traffic (including broadcast and multicast packets but excluding EAP messages for 802.1x authentication) coming in on 802.11 WLAN interfaces MUST be tunneled to the GRE tunnel endpoint in the network north of the Wi-Fi GW. - The Wi-Fi GW MUST support applying DSCP value in the transport IP header for upstream packets.
+For the Integrated Wi-Fi GW, this can be used to classify traffic from SSIDs into different DOCSIS service flows, based on the DSCP marking on the GRE tunnel packets.
+For the Stand-alone Wi-Fi GW, the DSCP marking can be used by any network node along with the GRE tunnel data path for QoS treatment.
+The set of DSCP markings used to map to a GRE tunnel is static.

-- The Wi-Fi GW MUST prevent user-to-user switching of frames within same SSIDs or across SSID.
-All traffic (including broadcast and multicast packets but excluding EAP messages for 802.1x authentication) coming in on 802.11 WLAN interfaces must be tunneled to the GRE tunnel endpoint in the network north of the Wi-Fi GW. - The Wi-Fi GW must support applying DSCP value in the transport IP header for upstream packets.
-This is used to classify traffic from SSIDs into different DOCSIS service flows, based on the DSCP marking on the GRE tunnel packets.
-The set of DSCP markings used to map to a GRE tunnel is static. - The Wi-Fi GW MUST support downstream forwarding as listed below: - The Wi-Fi GW decapsulates GRE - If the protocol type in GRE header is "Transparent LAN Bridging" (0x6558), then the Wi-Fi GW MUST process the 802.3 frame following the GRE header. - If the protocol type in GRE header is not "Transport LAN Bridging" (0x6558), then the Wi-Fi GW MUST silently drop the frame. - The Wi-Fi GW MAY use the VLAN-ID to locate the SSID. - If the decapsulated 802.3 frame contains a 802.1q or 802.1ad VLAN tag, the Wi-Fi GW MUST use the VLAN tag to locate the SSID. - If the decapsulated 802.3 frame does not contain 802.1q or 802.1ad VLAN tag, the Wi-Fi GW Must use the destination MAC address to locate the SSID. - The Wi-Fi GW MUST rewrite MSS option to or less than 1390B in both TCP SYN and TCP SYN-ACK packets.
+The Wi-Fi GW MUST support downstream forwarding as listed below:

+- The Wi-Fi GW decapsulates GRE. - If the protocol type in GRE header is "Transparent LAN Bridging" (0x6558), then the Wi-Fi GW MUST process the 802.3 frame following the GRE header. - If the protocol type in GRE header is not "Transport LAN Bridging" (0x6558), then the Wi-Fi GW MUST silently drop the frame. - The Wi-Fi GW MAY use the VLAN-ID to locate the SSID. - If the decapsulated 802.3 frame contains a 802.1q or 802.1ad VLAN tag, the Wi-Fi GW MUST use the VLAN tag to locate the SSID. - If the decapsulated 802.3 frame does not contain 802.1q or 802.1ad VLAN tag, the Wi-Fi GW MUST use the destination MAC address to locate the SSID.

+The Wi-Fi GW MUST rewrite MSS option to or less than 1390B in both TCP SYN and TCP SYN-ACK packets.